viet34tqc/notebook/interview.md

 <https://indepth.dev/posts/1498/101-javascript-critical-rendering-path>
 <https://web.dev/learn-web-vitals/>

-- Critical Rendering Path: <https://indepth.dev/posts/1498/101-javascript-critical-rendering-path> is the sequences of steps of: convert the HTML, CSS, and JavaScript (images are not considered as critical resource) into pixels on the screen
 - DOMContentLoaded: the time for loading HTML before starting to load the content.
 The event does not wait for images, subframes or even stylesheets to be completely loaded.
 The only target is for the Document to be loaded
 - Load: when all the resources are loaded ( resources are parsed and get acknowledged off before DOMContentLoaded)
 - Speed Index: shows how quickly the contents of a page are visibly populated.